 Section 1.
 Members of Committees

-Every member of the Network is asked to serve on either the Executive Committee, or at least one other committee per calendar year.
-The Secretary shall maintain a list of the members and chairpersons of all committees.
+Every Member of the Network is asked to serve on either the Steering Council, or at least one other Committee per calendar year.
+The Secretary shall maintain a list of the Members and Chairpersons of all Committees.

 Section 2.
 Attendance and Participation

-Except as otherwise provided by the Governance Charter, regular attendance at committee meetings and active participation in committee work is expected of committee members.
+Except as otherwise provided by the Governance Charter, regular attendance at Committee Meetings and active participation in Committee work is expected of Committee Members.

 Section 3.
 Committee Chairperson

-The Nominating Committee shall accept nominations for the position of the committee chairperson and make recommendations to the Executive Committee for the position of chairperson.
-The Executive Committee will appoint the Committee chairperson.
-The Network Chair may also appoint a temporary chairperson pending a Committee chairperson who shall serve a one-year term.
+The Network Chairperson, with the assistance of the Nominating & Elections Committee, shall make recommendations to the Steering Council for the positions of Committee Chairperson.
+A majority vote of the Steering Committee is required to approve the recommendations.
+Committee Chairpersons will be approved at the Steering Committee Annual Meeting and will serve for a period of one year.

+The Network Chairperson may appoint an Acting Committee Chairperson to serve until a Committee Chairperson is approved by the Steering Committee.

 Section 4.
 Standing Committees

-The Network shall maintain the following standing sub-committees:
+The Network shall maintain the following Committees:

-I. Review Committee
+Review Committee

-II.
 Nominating Committee

-III.
-Coordinated Entry System Committee includes:
+Coordinated Entry System Committee, including its sub-committees:

-Outreach Subcommittee
+Outreach Committee

-Discharge Planning Sub-Committee
+Discharge Planning Committee

-Special Populations Sub-Committee (By-Name List) – veterans, chronic homeless, youth/young adults and homeless families
+Special Populations Committee (By-Name List) – veterans, chronic homeless, youth/young adults, and homeless families

+Youth Action Board

 Data Committee

-IV.
-Youth Action Board

-The Chair, as necessary, may create additional ad-hoc committees to address the needs of the Network.
+The Network Chairperson, as necessary, may create additional ad-hoc committees to address the Mission, Purpose, and Responsibilities of the Network.

 Section 5.
-Ad Hoc committees
+Ad Hoc Committees

-Ad hoc committees may be created to complete temporary or limited assigned tasks - such as Personnel committee for review and evaluation of contracted service providers, Gaps Analysis, Point in Time, Fund raising, Homeless Awareness, Public Policy/Legislative, or other working committees.
+Ad hoc committees may be created to complete temporary or limited assigned tasks - such as a Personnel Committee for review and evaluation of contracted service providers, Gaps Analysis, Point in Time, Fund raising, Homeless Awareness, Public Policy/Legislative, or other working committees.

 ARTICLE 9 – COMMITTEE MEETINGS